 If you are able to stretch out the grant to fund more than one idea, then it would be okay to apply with that project idea as long as you are specific in the application.

 Applications are reviewed on an ongoing basis.
 You'll hear from us within 30 days of applying!

 When can I start my project?

-Your project must begin within 3 months of your grant approval and should be completed within 5 months of receiving the funding.
+Your project must start and finish within 3 months of your grant approval.

 A mandatory project report is to be submitted within 30 days of completing your project.
 For your report, you need to submit photos of your project activity and receipts for purchases made.

 The mobile app is designed to help you begin your report from the day you receive funds!
 You can photograph receipts as you spend your grant funding, helping to avoid misplacing them or keeping them until the end of your project.
 You can also work offline after logging into the app, working on your report even when you aren't connected to the Internet.
 If you need support submitting your final report, reach out to your Grantee Support Coordinator and they will be able to help you complete your final report over the phone or through a virtual one-on-one meeting.
 We can't wait to hear all about your project!